Rafael Molera: Political career

 A lawyer and landlord by profession, Molera, an Agrarian and member of the ALGAA (Asociación de Labradores y Ganaderos del Alto Aragón), was one of the founders of Unión Patriótica in Huelva.
-In 1913, following the death of the liberal deputy José Arizón, a vote was scheduled for 8 June to find his successor, but for the sake of the prevailing harmony, only one liberal candidate was going to be presented.
+In 1913, following the death of the liberal deputy José Arizón, an election was scheduled for 8 June to find his successor, but for the sake of the prevailing harmony, only one liberal candidate was going to be presented.
 However, the 32-year-old Molera was proclaimed candidate after gathering 877 signatures (he only needed 622), and was able to participate in the Huelva elections despite the fact that neither conservatives nor liberals were interested, thus becoming the first "agrarian" to struggle to enter the institutions.
 In the elections, the liberal network and its candidate Antonio Vallés Allué, a 56-year-old landowner from Bandaliés, obtained 5,308 votes against the 2,190 that the incipient agrarianism Molera obtained.

 The sector of conservative and agrarian politicians came to power during the dictatorship of Primo de Rivera, which they had not been able to do so with the liberal restorationist system.
 On 15 January 1924, the Alto Aragonese press reported that Molera had been appointed as a deputy for the Benabarre-Tamarite District by the Governor of Huesca, in accordance with the new decrees published by the dictatorship.